Welcome back, my friends, to the show that never ends! We’re so glad you could attend! Come inside! Come inside!

 One of my favorite things is to help our viewing audience be more prepared for severe weather.
 I’ve been an amateur radio operator since February of 2000.
 My FCC license is KG4GKE.
 Usually, you can find me on 146.820 mHz, the Delta Amateur Radio Club repeater system. (www.deltaclub.org) Although there are many other radio repeaters around the Mid-South.
 Want to get your license and start having fun as a ‘ham’?
 Visit http://www.arrl.net or http://www.helloradio.org today!

 My wife, Melissa, is a Shelby County Teacher Of Excellence, currently teaching 7th Grade Science at Bon Lin Middle School.
-We have two kids: Tristan, 17, who attends Germantown High School and plays baritone saxophone in the GHS Marching Band, and Emma, 15, who plays flute in the Houston High marching band.
-We also have four dogs: Ella, Zoe, Maizie and now Marlo the Shorkie.
+We have two kids: Tristan, 18, who attends East Tennessee State University studying computer science, and Emma, 18, who plays mallets in the Houston High marching band, planning on attending The University of Memphis to study nursing.
+We also have three dogs: Ella, Zoe, and Marlo the Shorkie.
 Welcome to Skeldale House.